xcart/xcart-docs/_pages/kb_en/look_and_feel/navigation/adding_new_items_to_your_stores_menus.md

 The default Footer menu looks as follows:
 ![540-footer-menu.png]({{site.baseurl}}/attachments/ref_BDykFBbw/540-footer-menu.png)

-## Primary and Footer Menus Maintenance
+## Primary and Footer Menu Maintenance

 Both primary and footer menu is maitained in the **Content** -> **Menus** section of your store Admin area.
 This section allows to edit and/or delete the existing menu items as well as to add new items instead.